NEW DESKTOP AND MOBILE RESPONSIVE SITE

 PRODUCT LIFE CYCLE

-Step 2: New customer creates a personal account.
-Enters their personal information, shipping information, and payment method.
+Step 2: Customer creates a personal account and submits their personal information, shipping information, and payment method.

-Step 3: Customer shops online.
-Uses the Foxy option at checkout on retailers site.
+Step 3: Customer shops online and uses the Foxy option at checkout on the retailers site.

-Step 4: Retailer gets notified of a new order.
-Prepares it be picked up for a Foxy courier.
-Foxy provides tools and resources for deliveries.
+Step 4: Retailer gets notified of a new order, prepares it be picked up for a Foxy courier, Foxy provides personnel and resources for deliveries.

-Step 5: A Foxy courier delivers the order to the customer.
-Drop off at local shipping outlet if necessary.
-Foxy delivery couriers go on foot, in van, or by bike.
+Step 5: A Foxy courier delivers the order to the customer, or drops off at local shipping outlet if necessary.
+Foxy delivers by foot, van, or bike.

-Step 6: Customer receives order.
-Satisfied by quick delivery.
-Supporting local business.
+Step 6: Customer receives order, and is satisfied by quick delivery and supporting local business.

 WIREFRAMES